Digital Room Correction Designer was created to ease the process of

 The latest Windows version can be found

-The latest Linux version can be found
+The latest Linux version for older 32 bit systems can be found

 Digital Room Correction Designer does the following: